halaoner/azure-demo/iac-challenge.md

 ## Your Tasks

-1. Author the IaC file(s) using either Terraform or Bicep.
+1. Author the IaC file(s) using Terraform.
 Parameterize them as much as reasonable and store them in this repository.
 2. Write down (in a separate file in this repo) the command required to deploy the IaC file(s) to Azure.
 The deployment should target the environment name (`envName`) `qa` to the existing resource group `devops-interview`.
-3. During the interview session, you will guide us through the code and elaborate on your thoughts and decisions.